protonet/cordova-plugin-nsuserdefaults-for-app-groups/README.md

 If you like to share some variables between your main app and an share extension, you need to save your variables in a NSUserDefaults container.
 The NSUserData container can be shared between your both apps and hold all the data you want to transfer.

+Please make sure you add the App Groups in the XCode Project for sharing the container between apps.

 ## Sample Code

 The Plugin is only for iOS.